Macross Plus Anime Review

 Plot Synopsis

 Seven years ago, three young kindred spirits shared wonderful moments together.
-Now, they've each gone their own way: Isamu Dyson; a wild and carefree daredevil who lives to fly, Guld Bowman; a cold, formal half-Zentraedi dedicated to the military, and Myung Lone; a former singer who now works as the manager for the wildly popular Sharon Apple, an artificially intelligent computer singer.
+Now, they've each gone their own way: Isamu Dyson, a wild and carefree daredevil who lives to fly; Guld Bowman, a cold, formal half-Zentraedi dedicated to the military; and Myung Lone, a former singer who now works as the manager for the wildly popular Sharon Apple, an artificially intelligent computer singer.

 Isamu and Guld, both test pilots, are reunited as part of two opposing teams vying for the contract to design the new U.N.
 Spacey Veritech fighter.
 It's not long into the combat testing before old animosity between the two pilots surfaces, and a violent confrontation between the two during testing is only the first run-in.
 Things are complicated further when they find that Sharon Apple is on the planet doing a concert, bringing Myung with her.
-Though they have all changed over the years, Isamu and Guld's feelings for Myung still run deep, but there is a dark secret from their past that continues to drive them apart.
+Though they have all changed over the years, Isamu and Guld's feelings for Myung still run deep, and there is a dark secret from the past that continues to drive them apart.

 Quick Review